East Carolina University

 By fall 2021, ECU will enroll 8,070 low-income students, an 11.7% increase over 2015 levels (843 additional low-income students over a base of 7,227).

 From ECU: ECU will be a national leader as a “best value” in undergraduate and graduate education while minimizing student debt and cultivating an institutional culture of timely graduation.
 The university will develop programs to grow the number of enrolled low-income students.
-For example, as of Spring 2021, ECU provided micro-scholarships in partnership with RaiseMe and developed strong relationships with community colleges, including through Pirate Promise, a co-admissions partnership with 37 participating NC community colleges.
+For example, ECU provides Access Scholarships to students who demonstrate academic potential and financial need.
+ECU has also developed strong relationships with community colleges, including through Pirate Promise, a co-admissions partnership with 40 participating NC community colleges.

 By fall 2021, ECU will enroll 10,915 rural students, an 8.8% increase over 2016 levels (883 additional rural students over a base of 10,032).

-ECU has a proud history of providing access to excellence and opportunity.
+From ECU: ECU has a proud history of providing access to excellence and opportunity.
 ECU enrolls students from all 100 North Carolina counties, including more students from distressed counties (Tier 1 and Tier 2) than any other constituent UNC System institution.
-In fall 2020, approximately 50% of ECU’s in-state, degree-seeking undergraduate students came from rural counties.
-The university is committed to providing access to all students and has several programs aimed at growing the number of enrolled rural students through the provision of micro-scholarships in partnership with RaiseMe and strong relationships with community colleges, including through Pirate Promise, a co-admissions partnership with 37 participating NC community colleges.
-ECU also provides Access Scholarships, which provide funds to NC residents who demonstrate academic potential and financial need.
+In fall 2021, approximately 50% of ECU’s in-state, degree-seeking undergraduate students came from rural counties.
+The university is committed to providing access to all students and has several programs aimed at growing the number of enrolled rural students and strong relationships with community colleges, including through Pirate Promise, a co-admissions partnership with 40 participating NC community colleges.
+Through ECU Online, the university offers undergraduate and graduate degree and certificate programs to allow students options for completing their degrees.
+ECU also provides Access Scholarships, which allocates funds to NC residents who demonstrate academic potential and financial need.
 ECU enrolls more Golden LEAF Scholars than any university in the UNC System.
 The Golden LEAF (Long-term Economic Advancement Foundation) Scholarship Program is designed to assist students from rural counties who demonstrate both financial need and merit.

 Our goal is to equip students with the skills needed to address grand challenges and to improve social mobility.
 The university also has programs for first-generation college students focused on the transition from high school to college, including the student organization, I’m the First.

-From ECU: Through student success initiatives, ECU has successfully improved timely graduation of our students, including those from low-income families, and has surpassed its annual goal for low-income completions.
+From ECU: Through student success initiatives, ECU has improved timely graduation of our students, including those from low-income families.
+Despite the pandemic and national downward trends for low-income students, ECUincreased its low-income completions since last year but fell just short of its goal.
 ECU continues to be a national leader as a “best value” in undergraduate and graduate education while minimizing student debt and cultivating an institutional culture of timely graduation.
-The university prides itself on providing financial aid and student employment opportunities along with individualized student academic and personal support.
-ECU uses improved intervention strategies on the basis of predictive analytics to focus on student graduation achievement.
+ECU’s Pirate Academic Success Center, Writing Center, Math Cave and Advising Collaborative are key ingredients.
+The university prides itself on providing financial aid and student employment opportunities alongside individualized academic and personal support.
+Through ECU Online, the university offers undergraduate and graduate degree and certificate programs to allow students options for completing their degrees.
+ECU uses improved intervention strategies based on predictive analytics to focus on student graduation achievement.
 Through an analysis of historical financial aid, we are reforming aid distribution to support the completion agenda.

 Five-year Graduation Rates